add trail to roles pages

 - roll secretary enters detail into roll.
 A copy of that detail and the signed off application form goes to new membership coordinator

-- new membership coordinator cross checks detail & form.
+- new membership coordinator cross checks detail and form.

 - new membership coordinator contacts new member, prepares new member "handout" and coordinates presidential presentation of that